perbu/whippet/README.md

 Whippets secondary use case is a library for performing MQTT request/response operations.
 This is why a lot of the logic is in the whippet package.

 Whippet has a wrapper around the paho MQTT client.
 Its use is optional, naturally.
+You can just provide your own paho client.

 ## Usage